What is DMR?

 We have a TON of information on Talkgroups and how they are used here.
 It’s very much worth reading!

 Well, that’s a lot to take in, and so is DMR.
-There are no DMR repeaters in range of Ocala that I know of.
-There are many “rooms” that can be connected to in the DMR world and I have no idea which one(s) would be of use for local EmComm traffic.
+There are DMR repeaters in range of Marion and Lake Counties.
+There are many “rooms” that can be connected to in the DMR world and I have no idea which one(s), if any, would be of use for local EmComm traffic.

 If you use a “hot spot” to connect to DMR, like a ZumSpot, you MUST enter your DMR number and router password in the Pi-Star setup and also on the DMR main website (you must join it) in order to connect on the internet.